coderplex-org/learn/mobile-dev/iOS/Learn-iOS.md

-#Learn-iOS
+# Learn-iOS
 ---

 Repo for iOS Development month of code.

 #####Prerequisites:
-Should be familiar with basics of OOP.
+Should be familiar with the  Object-Oriented Programming paradigm and should have basic undrstanding of Objective-C.

 ### Course structure: